 The study’s author concluded that “There was ample evidence of program goals being realized….
 Lessons focused on nutritional health aimed to concretize concepts that might otherwise be beyond the reach of elementary school children and provided information of practical importance that may improve students’ dietary health in the long-term.”

-Anecdotal evidence over several years and all partner schools families demonstrates that families place high value on FoodPrints programming.
+Conversations and advocacy with partner school communities demonstrates that families place high value on FoodPrints programming.

-Preliminary research with family members at three FoodPrints partner schools indicates that FoodPrints can influence children’s and family members’ knowledge, willingness, and ability to eat fresh, healthy food.
-Letters of support from parents, teachers, and students from across the city express enthusiasm for the program and the importance of FoodPrints for their school and family.
+Research and anecdotal evidence indicates that FoodPrints can influence children’s and family members’ knowledge, willingness, and ability to eat fresh, healthy food.
+Letters of support – like this letter calling FoodPrints “a gem in our city” – from parents, teachers, and students from across the city express enthusiasm for the program and the importance of FoodPrints for their school and family.